codess-aus/PL-900/Bus_value.md

 You should use Power Automate to create flows that automate repetitive tasks like approvals, emails and copying files.
 Power Automate is used to create flows that automate repetitive tasks like approvals, emails, and copying files.

+You should recommend Power Automate to notify support technicians when new tickets are created.
+When a ticket is stored in Dataverse, you can start an automated flow to notify the support technicians, making them aware about new tickets.

 ## Azure Functions
 To use Azure Functions, business users should have software development skills in order to perform these tasks.